Pembrolizumab (Keytruda)

 Keytruda is approved for:

-• Patients with hepatocellular carcinoma (liver cancer) who have been treated with sorafenib (Nexavar).
+• Patients with hepatocellular carcinoma (liver cancer) caused by a hepatitis B infection who have been treated before, but not with anti-PD-1/PD-L1 therapy.

 Advanced Merkel cell carcinoma